OpenNullanoid/arch-repo-devel/README.md

 # arch-repo-devel
-Provides prebuilt packages for development of OpenNullanoid software and games and other useful things.
+Arch Linux repository which provides prebuilt packages for development of OpenNullanoid software and games and other useful things.